 14.1 You are required to carry out a project consistent with the application or proposal approved for funding by the National Endowment for the Arts.
 Amendment requests are considered on a case-by-case basis, and approval is not guaranteed.

-Until you receive written approval from the Grants & Contracts Office, you may only incur costs consistent with the terms and conditions of the award in effect at the time of your request.
+Until you receive written approval from the Office of Grants Management, you may only incur costs consistent with the terms and conditions of the award in effect at the time of your request.

-Detailed information about how to request an amendment can be found in the How to Manage Your NEA Award Handbook.
+Detailed information about how to request an amendment can be found in the How to Manage Your National Endowment for the Arts Award and eGMS Reach Handbook.

-- 14.1.a We have the right to request additional information, such as updates on specific project activities, including a revised budget or an itemized list of actual expenditures, as needed. - 14.1.b If your organization is undergoing an audit by the National Endowment for the Arts Inspector General's office, amendments of the award(s) in question will not be approved independent of the audit resolution process. - 14.2 The following types of amendments require written approval from the Grants & Contracts Office: - 14.2.a Period of performance changes.
-This may include a new start date (no earlier than the earliest allowable start date per the guidelines), as well as an end date extension. - 14.2.b Final report filing extension.
+- 14.1.a We have the right to request additional information, such as updates on specific project activities, including a revised budget or an itemized list of actual expenditures, as needed. - 14.1.b If your organization is undergoing an audit by the National Endowment for the Arts Inspector General's office, amendments of the award(s) in question will be reviewed in conjunction with the audit resolution process.

+- 14.2 The following types of amendments require written approval from the Office of Grants Management: - 14.2.a Period of performance changes.
+This may include a new start date (no earlier than the earliest allowable start date per the Arts Endowment's guidelines), as well as an end date extension.
+Provide a brief justification for the change. - 14.2.b Final report filing extension.
 This may include the Final Descriptive Report, Federal Financial Report, Geographic Location of Project Activity Report, and if required, a work product. - 14.2.c Project scope changes.
 These include changes to the approved project activities, focus of content, significant changes in targeted participants, and changes in the breadth or impact of projects.
-These also include: - i.
-Changes in artists or key partners, if they were specifically identified as confirmed in the application or project budget. - ii.
-Changes in an activity's location that may impact historic buildings or sites. - iii.
-Changes in the primary partner for Our Town grantees or other National Endowment for the Arts funding opportunities where primary partners are required. - iv.
-Changes in the lead researcher for Art Works-Research grantees.
+These also include: - (1) Changes in artists or key partners, if they were specifically identified as confirmed in the application or project budget.
+(Exception: Festival artist substitutions do not require a scope change, unless they were "headliners.")
+Provide a short biography for each artist. - (2) Changes in an activity's location that may impact historic buildings or sites.
+(A project involving or occurring near a district, site, building, landscape, structure or object that is 50 years old or older).
+Complete the NHPA / NEPA Questionnaire. - (3) Changes in the primary partner for Our Town grantees or other National Endowment for the Arts funding opportunities where primary partners are required. - (4) Changes in the lead researcher for awards made by the Office of Research & Analysis (award number XXXXXXX-38-XX or XXXXXXX-38-C-XX).